carvel-dev/ytt/proposals/001-schemas/README.md

 ### Sequence of events
 1. Extract defaults from the provided schemas
-2. Apply data values, validating against the schema validations after each document
-3. Apply validated data values to templates
+1. Apply data values
+1. Overlay with type checks
+1. Perform validations on the final document (if there's a validation failure, record the error, short circuit to sibling/parent, and continue validation)

 ### Complex Examples